jyouturner/groom4j/README.md

 ### Set LLM and API Key

-We are using OpenAI gpt-4-1106-preview, first to set the OPENAI_API_KEY in dot env file
+You can choose to use OpenAI, Gemini or Anthropic LLMs

 ```sh
 cp .env.example .env
 ```

-The .env should looks like below
+The .env should looks like below if OpenAI is used

 ```
 USE_LLM=openai